SCW-Aberystwyth/HackyHour/index.md

 The next meetup is:

-Thursday March 1st, 3pm, 0.31 IBERS (two down from the cafe).
+Wednesday March 21st, 3pm, 0.30 IBERS (next door to the cafe).
 Feel free to grab a drink or something to eat from the cafe first.

 ## What should I bring?